-Come join the Boston area crafting community for the 3rd annual Ignite Craft Boston:
+Come join the Boston area crafting community for the 4th annual Ignite Craft Boston

-- The event is free; however, due to limited space at the venue, you must reserve a spot by filling out the form below.
+- The event is free; however, due to limited space at the venue, you must reserve a spot.

-Street parking is plentiful in this neighborhood, but you can also park in the 139 Mass Ave MIT parking lot after 4pm.
+MIT’s Stata Center is located at 32 Vassar Street in Cambridge, between Main Street and Mass Ave.
+The closest T stop is Kendall station on the Red Line.
+Street parking is plentiful in this neighborhood, but you can also park in the 139 Mass Ave MIT parking lot after 4:00PM.

-- Promote this event in your social networks using the hashtag #icraft. (e.g. your office, twitter, facebook)
+- Promote Ignite Craft Boston in your social networks using the hashtag #icraft (e.g., your office, Twitter, Facebook).

-- Print and share this flyer about the weekend
+- Print and share a flyer about the weekend.

-- Help us find some sponsors for refreshments for this event.
-(The sponsorship information is on the ticket form below)
+- Help us find sponsors for refreshments for this event.

 Submit a presentation

 If you would like to speak, please submit a proposal here.
-All talks will be recorded and posted on the web after the event.
-Please submit your presentation proposals by Dec 28th.
-We will post accepted presentations on the main site as the presentations are accepted.
+All talks will be videotaped and posted on the Common Cod YouTube channel after the event.
+Please submit your presentation proposals by December 31, 2013.
+We will post descriptions of accepted presentations on this page as they are accepted.